AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/SystemUnitClassTypeExtensions/New_ExternalInterface.md

 SystemUnitClassTypeExtensions.New_ExternalInterface Method (IObjectWithExternalInterface, String, Boolean)
 ==========================================================================================================
-AutomationML 2.1 APIAdding a new ExternalInterface instance to the ExternalInterface-Collection of the *objectWithExternalInterface*.
+Adding a new ExternalInterface instance to the ExternalInterface-Collection of the *objectWithExternalInterface*.
 The New ExternalInterface is inserted as the first ExternalInterface of any existing Interfaces if nothing else is explicit defined.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)